Debt Collection for the Private Healthcare sector

 Since 2005, we have provided our clients with an average recovery rate of up to 90% on undisputed medical debts.

-Our debt collection specialists provide a professional service, adhering to a best practice policy at all times.
+Our debt collection for private healthcare specialists provide a professional service, adhering to a best practice policy at all times.

 We are fully aware of the pressures that unpaid medical fees can cause and as such are dedicated to providing you with peace of mind service.